snoyberg/posa-chapter/warp.md

 they are not preemptive threads.
 Note also that Erlang and Go provide lightweight processes.

-As of this writing, `mighty` uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.
+As of this writing, `mighty` still uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.
+The prefork technique is used to avoid certain bottlenecks, both within `mighty` and Warp and within the GHC runtime system.

-The prefork technique will be obsoleted because we developed a parallel IO manager.
+These bottlenecks, both in `mighty` and in the IO manager component of the GHC runtime system have been addressed and as a result, the prefork technique will no longer be used in `mighty`.
+In particular, we have developed a `parallel IO manager` that uses per-core event registration tables and event monitors to greatly improve multicore scaling.
 A Haskell program with the parallel IO manager is executed as a single process and multiple IO managers run as native threads to utilize cores (Fig (TBD:5.png)).